 A language translation services company with experience in F&B and hospitality can be of great assistance in this type of project.
 But, there are no “fool proof” best practices that will guarantee optimal language translation of food and beverage menus.
 Many factors come into play, including how many languages are spoken in a particular target locale, and is that locale addressing the needs of visitors from another part of the world.
 Research on the needs of patrons from your key target markets is essential to providing full service and the maximum sense of “welcome” possible.

-Before addressing the specifics of menu translation, let’s take a look at some dynamic trends affecting translation of menus and other F&B and hospitality collateral.
+Before addressing the specifics of menu translation, let’s take a look at some dynamic trends affecting menu translation and other F&B and hospitality collateral.
 For years, Quick Service Restaurants (or QSRs) have modified their menus to cater to local palates and the demands of their overseas franchisees.
 McDonald’s for example, has used lamb rather than beef in its burgers in India because Hindu traditions forbid consuming beef.
-Subway jumped on the bandwagon last year and created a new menu for the Chinese market which included the Roasted Duck Sub sandwich.
+Subway created a menu for the Chinese market which included the Roasted Duck Sub sandwich.

 This trend is expanding into the luxury travel segment and it is being taken to the next level by offering the comforts of home to guests from foreign locales.
-A recent report on meetings-conventions.com revealed that Hilton Hotels & Resorts and Starwood Hotels & Resorts Worldwide announced in early July that they are offering customized hospitality programs for their Chinese guests.
-As a part of this specialized service, they are offering Chinese language marketing collateral, in-room tea kettles, Chinese TV broadcasting, and dishes like congee on their menus.
-They are also staffing native Chinese speakers at their front desks.
+Hilton Hotels & Resorts and Starwood Hotels & Resorts Worldwide offer customized hospitality programs for their Chinese guests.
+As a part of this specialized service, they offer Chinese language marketing collateral, in-room tea kettles, Chinese TV broadcasting, and dishes like congee on their menus.
+They also staff native Chinese speakers at their front desks.

-I have coined the phrase “service localization” to describe this trend of providing food and services appropriate to the origin of key patrons or tourists.
-What exactly is “service localization”?
+The phrase service localization is used to describe this trend of providing food and services appropriate to the origin of key patrons or tourists.
 Just as GPI adapts a document or website to a particular language or culture through translation, restaurants and hotels are localizing the products and services that are native to their key growth markets.
-Leading hospitality groups are not only translating their F&B menus, they are customizing dishes and other services–catering to the tastes and comfort of these travelers.
+Leading hospitality groups are not only translating their F&B menus, they are customizing dishes and other services, catering to the tastes and comfort of these travelers.

 Here are some general tips:

 - Transliteration versus Translation: Many dishes are well known in the target markets by their common names.
 In such cases, translation is not required, and it could actually cause more confusion.
-For menus going into Arabic, Chinese, Japanese or Russian, transliteration of the name of the dish may be the best option.
+For menus in Arabic, Chinese, Japanese or Russian, transliteration of the name of the dish may be the best option.
 Transliteration is the process of using the phonetic sounds of the source word in the target language.
 Translation uses the equivalent word and meaning in the target language.
 Transliteration is often used for brand names and words that are non-native to the language, like crème fraiche, beurre blanc, or Worcestershire sauce.
-To get a good sense of some of the issues surrounding copywriting for Chinese, review our previous blog, “Top 7 Tips for Effective Chinese copywriting.”

 - In certain markets you must not forget ingredient labeling on the menus for allergies, religious purposes, or restrictive diets.